Updated December 2, 2018 . AmFam Team

 The first step of any big financial purchase, no matter if it’s a house, boat or car, is setting your spending limit.
 Having a budget in place can help, but it’s more than paying your bills and seeing how much you’ve got left in your bank account after a few months.
 Here’s what you need to consider when you’re figuring out how much you can spend:

-So if your budget can’t handle a long-term loan payment, don’t be afraid to peruse dealer lots and re-sale websites for a used boat that could satisfy your needs at a much lower cost.
+So if your budget can’t handle a long-term loan payment, don’t be afraid to peruse boat dealer lots and re-sale websites for a used boat that could satisfy your needs at a much lower cost.